ilkkamtk/monikanavajulkaiseminen/week1/01-PHP-intro.md

 - PHP has mostly the same operators as JavaScript, Python, etc. The main difference is the concatenation operator `.` and the spaceship operator `<=>`.
-    - Concatenation is used to combine two strings.
+    - Concatenation is used to combine strings.
     - The spaceship operator is used to compare two expressions.
 It returns -1, 0, or 1 when `$a` is less than, equal to, or greater than `$b`.
 Example: